 - Standard SD cards: SD SDHC, SDXC – 32 x 24 x 2.1-1.4mm.

 - MiniSD cards: miniSD, miniSDHC – 21.5 x 20 x 1.4mm.

 - MicroSD cards: microSD, microSDHC, microSDXC – 15 x 11 x 1mm

-It is possible to get a limited amount of free online storage space, usually as part of an overall deal.
-For longer video history, greater storage space and a broader selection of supported cameras/systems, you may have to pay a monthly fee for storage.
+It is possible to get a limited amount of free cloud storage space, usually as part of an overall deal.
+For longer video history, greater video storage space and a broader selection of supported With some home outdoor security cameras/systems, you may have to pay a monthly fee for cloud storage.